 Here at iFixit, repair is our way of life, and we want to provide the world with the proper know-how and tools to fix anything.
 What does this mean for your project?
 First, it means that this isn't just busy-work—the work you do on this project will help people from all over the world fix their devices.
 Second, it means you'll be contributing to an open-source community dedicated to keeping stuff working longer and out of landfills.
 Find out more about why we are so passionate about repair by checking out our blog.

-Before you get started editing, you’re going to need an iFixit account.
+Before you start editing, you’re going to need an iFixit account.
 You also need to join a team, even if you are working individually.
 Being on a team allows us to track your work, and gives you “student privileges” that prevent outsiders from editing your work.

 Use your name and school email when signing up for the account.

 Make sure to select the appropriate information from the drop-down menus.
 If you add yourself to the wrong team, just click "Leave my team" and try again.

 - Team tags follow this format: School-ProfessorLastName-T#S#G#.
 For example, if you are attending Cal Poly in Dr. Jon Doe's class, in Fall 2014, assigned to section 4, group 7, your team tag will be: CPSU-DOE-F14S4G7.

 Hold up there!

 Don’t go it alone.
 You need to join a student team.
-Even if you are a totally awesome team of 1.
+Even if you are a totally awesome team of one.
 That’s right, even if you are working alone, you need to join a student team before you move on.
 On a team?
-Go ahead and move on...
+Go ahead and move on!

-Head on over to our Contribute page to look at what guides need editing.
+Head on over to our Editing Project Guide List to see which guides need editing.